 By following the links below, you will find up-to-date forms and information related to our drug coverage program:

-Most injuries (such as musculoskeletal, bones/nerves/spinal cord, wounds, burns, other traumatic injuries) will have automatic coverage for many opioids for 12 weeks following the date of injury.
-More critical illnesses (cancer) or injuries will have automatic coverage for opioids for 24 weeks following the date of injury.
+Most injuries (such as musculoskeletal, bones/nerves/spinal cord, wounds, burns, other traumatic injuries) have automatic coverage for many opioids for 12 weeks following the date of injury.
+More critical illnesses (cancer) or injuries have automatic coverage for opioids for 24 weeks following the date of injury.

-Nova Scotia’s Chief Medical Examiner, Dr. Matt Bowes, agrees with the changes, stating, “The abuse of prescription drugs is a serious problem in Nova Scotia, and the solution will require many agencies working together for the public good.
+Nova Scotia’s Chief Medical Examiner, Dr. Matt Bowes, agreed with the changes, stating, “The abuse of prescription drugs is a serious problem in Nova Scotia, and the solution will require many agencies working together for the public good.
 I applaud the WCB’s continuing efforts to align its practice with current evidence.”